moho4141/flutter_web_qrcode_scanner/README.md

  )
 ```

+You are able to choose the scanning camera via the cameraDirection attribute `CameraDirection.back`  or `CameraDirection.front`,

 If you want to control the start and stop of camera scanning, you must use the CameraController attribute